jupyterhub/the-littlest-jupyterhub/README.rst

 Development Status
 ==================

-This project is currently in **alpha** state.
-Most things work, but we might still make breaking changes that have no clear upgrade pathway.
-We are targeting a v0.1 release sometime in mid-August 2018.
-Follow `this milestone <https://github.com/jupyterhub/the-littlest-jupyterhub/milestone/1>`_ to see progress towards the release!
+This project is currently in **beta** state.
+Folks have been using installations of TLJH for more than a year now to great success.
+While we try hard not to, we might still make breaking changes that have no clear upgrade pathway.

 Installation
 ============

-The Littlest JupyterHub (TLJH) can run on any server that is running at least Ubuntu 18.04.
-We have a bunch of tutorials to get you started!
+The Littlest JupyterHub (TLJH) can run on any server that is running at least **Ubuntu 18.04**.
+Earlier versions of Ubuntu are not supported.
+We have a bunch of tutorials to get you started.

 - Tutorials to create a new server from scratch on a cloud provider & run TLJH on it.
 These are **recommended** if you do not have much experience setting up